 Move-in day.
 You just moved in with your partner.
-It's exciting, slightly nerve wracking.
+It's exciting and slightly nerve wracking.
 But, obviously, mostly exciting.
-You piled your boxes together, decided you didn't need three copies of the same DVD.
+You piled your boxes together and decided you didn't need three copies of the same DVD.
 (You still have those?)
 And you've decided to make a large purchase — together.

 "But wait, who's paying for it?
 Oh yeah, good point.
 What about groceries?
 The rent?
 Utilities?"
 Oh, boy… Moving in together is one thing, but talking managing and merging finances might feel next level.
 Don't stress.

 There are lots of ways to manage money as a couple, and you don't have to combine all your funds to make it work (unless you want to, of course).

 There's no best or right way to manage your money as a couple.
 It's all about communication and finding the money management approach that works for you both, together.
 We like to call this your financial philosophy.

 Figuring out your financial philosophy as a couple will help you determine the best way to go about managing money as a duo.
 You'll get the best results by customizing your approach for your unique style as a couple.
 Trust us, there are lots of options.

 - Set up a financial talk date night.
 Get the scoop on each other's financial viewpoint.
 Go as in-depth or stay as high-level as you choose.
 Bring nitty-gritty banking info, or talk in general terms.
 Simply starting the conversation is the key.
 Chat about:

 - Money philosophies.
 Like how you think about spending, saving and credit use.

 - Your current financial state, including assets and debts.